isaacfallon/10-Challenge-SVG-Logo-Maker/README.md

 ## Tests

-There are two testing suites that contain five seperate tests within.
+There are two testing suites that contain five separate tests within.

 To run these tests, navigate to the project's folder in your terminal.
 Once you've installed all necessary dependencies by entering: 'npm i', you can run the tests by entering: 'npm run test'.